artefactual/atom-docs/user-manual/import-export/csv-validation.rst

   - YYYY-MM
   - YYYY

-If any values that do not match these formats is found, it will return a :ref:`csv-validation-error` during the validation process.
+If any values that do not match these formats are found, it will return a :ref:`csv-validation-error` during the validation process.

 Sample output